 The ET also found that the respondent did act in breach of its own policies as it ought to have given the claimant notice of the meeting she was invited to attend on returning to work and it ought to have given her the right to be accompanied at that meeting.
 The practice of holding such meetings without notice and therefore without giving the claimant the opportunity to be accompanied therefore amounted to a provision, criterion or practice (PCP) and placed the claimant at a substantial disadvantage compared to someone without anxiety and OCD.
 The ET noted that many employees find meetings where disciplinary action is taken very stressful and there was no doubt this was compounded when it happened without notice or without the right to be accompanied; a condition of anxiety and OCD would only have made the situation worse.
 The ET considered that it would have been reasonable adjustments to make particularly given that it was in the respondent’s own policy that employees should be given notice and could be accompanied and ought to have been what happened in any event.
 The adjustments would have alleviated the disadvantage.

 In terms of her harassment claim, the ET did find in part, that at her disciplinary/return to work meeting, the respondent had made references to the claimant that she should stand on her own two feet and do things for herself.
 The claimant clearly needed additional support and guidance from her parents because of her disabilities and by inferring that she was being ‘pathetic’ for needing this help could amount to hostile or degrading treatment or have that effect.
-However not all the respondent’s behaviour amounted to harassment related to her disability, for example, when the claimant was chided for being on her mobile phone at the time the child escaped, as any other employee without a disability would have been reprimanded in the same way.
+However not all the respondent’s behaviour amounted to harassment related to her disability, for example, when the claimant was chided for being on her mobile phone while on her shift (outside the nursery premises), as any other employee without a disability would have been reprimanded in the same way.

 Our solicitors’ views on the case of Coulton v Bewbush Community Nursery

-The decision of the Employment Tribunal in Coulton v Bewbush Community Nursery can be found here.
+The liability decision of the Employment Tribunal in Coulton v Bewbush Community Nursery ET/2301541/2017 can be found here.